 Key Dates and Project Funding

 |Environmental Analysis Process

-The total project cost is $2.3 million and is being funded by the Public Lands Highways Discretionary Program and ODOT Rail Safety Program.
+The estimated construction cost is $1.85 million and is being funded by the Public Lands Highways Discretionary Program and ODOT Rail Safety Program.